joomux/slackutilityhelper/README.md

-# Utility Helper for Slack Workflow Builer
+# Utility Helper for Slack Workflow Builder

 This project adds support for user-relative date/time calculations to allow for dynamic dates being calculated, as well as handling math.